euzhengxi/payment_api/README.md

 ### v2 — 28 Dec 2025

 - Added versioning to endpoints
-- modified endpoints to adhere to RESTful guidelines
+- Modified endpoints to adhere to RESTful guidelines

+### v2 — 29 Dec 2025

+- Modified payment process to include creation of transaction nonce and token (idempotent keys are omitted due to the simplicity of client interface)

 ---